-Does living healthy mean giving up alcohol and/or caffeine?
+Does living healthy have to mean giving up alcohol and/or caffeine?
 Well, it depends on your individual goals.
-Excessive intake of either is not beneficial, especially while you're focused on losing weight.
+Excessive intake of either isn't beneficial, especially if you're focused on losing weight.

 The Skinny on Alcohol

-Alcohol is empty calories.
-Many people abstain from drinking alcohol during the early part of their fitness journey, while some just cut back.
+Alcohol is empty calories, plain and simple.
+Because of that, many people abstain from drinking alcohol during the early part of their fitness journey, while some just cut back.

-Tracking your alcohol intake will help you practice moderation and understand how booze affects your caloric intake and daily nutrition.
-(Spoiler alert — portion size plays a major factor.)
+If you do decide to imbibe during your weight-loss journey, tracking your alcohol intake will help you practice moderation and understand how booze affects your caloric intake and daily nutrition.
+(Spoiler alert: Portion size plays a major role.)
 Everybody is different, so you know best what works for you.

-Drinking is often a social activity.
-We don't want you to miss out on good times with friends, family and colleagues; we want to help you make smarter choices that will fit into your fitness program.
+But drinking is often a social activity, and we don't want you to miss out on good times with friends, family and colleagues.
+So the key is to make smarter choices that'll fit into your nutrition plan.
 Knowing what's really in those cocktails can help you decide if it's worth it.